 You decide how your audiobook is produced, who narrates it, and whether you sell exclusively through ACX, or through ACX and other distribution channels.

-Not only will every audiobook you make on ACX be available to the world at Audible.com, Amazon.com, and iTunes, but also if you grant Audible exclusive distribution rights then (based on the generous ACX Escalator Royalty Rates) you’ll earn royalties of up to 90 percent—and we will help you sell your audiobook.
+Not only will every audiobook you make on ACX be available to the world at Audible.com, Amazon.com, and iTunes, but also if you grant Audible exclusive distribution rights, then you'll earn royalties of 40%.

 Narrators, audiobook studios, and other Producers will find your book on ACX and proactively audition to record your book.
 OR